Soichiro Honda –The man who never gave up.

-He was honoured with the Holley Medal from the American Society of Mechanical Engineers for his contributions to the development of small engines in 1980.
+He was honored with the Holley Medal from the American Society of Mechanical Engineers for his contributions to the development of small engines in 1980.
 He was later appointed supreme advisor in 1983.
 His dedication and works for the automobile world awarded him a spot in the People magazine as one of their 25 Most Intriguing People of the Year for the year 1980 where he was named the Japanese Henry Ford.

-In recognition of Soichiro Honda’s achievements, AMSE established the Soichiro Honda Medal in 1982 which recognizes outstanding or significant engineering contributions in personal transportation field.
+In recognition of Soichiro Honda’s achievements, AMSE established the Soichiro Honda Medal in 1982 which recognizes outstanding or significant engineering contributions in the personal transportation field.
 Before he died, he was inducted into the prestigious Automotive Hall of Fame in 1989.

-Siochiro Honda later died on the 5th of August 1991 and was appointed in posthumous a Grand Cordon of the Order of The Rising Sun and senior third rank in the order of precedence.
+Soichiro Honda later died on the 5th of August 1991 and was appointed in posthumous a Grand Cordon of the Order of The Rising Sun and senior third rank in the order of precedence.
 His son, Hirotoshi Honda who wasn’t forced by his father to join in the automobile world later founded the Mugen Motorsports which tunes Honda vehicles and he also created racing vehicles for professional racing.

 He had a passion for automobile and motorcycle racing which he turned into a profession Honda and the Honda Motor Company still live till today because he never stopped believing.

-Success represents just the 1% of your hard work which results from the 99% that is called failure.
+Success represents just 1% of your hard work which results from the 99% that is called failure.
 Honda is number 20 on the Forbes’ world’s most valuable brands.